 Starting plants from seed also allows you to draw from an incredible diversity of species from specialty nurseries, collecting forays, and plant society seed exchanges.
 Since many woodland wildflowers are fairly slow-growing plants, and their seeds may not hold up well in conventional dry storage, raising woodlanders like trilliums, bloodroot, and lady-slippers from seed is the only way to stop the unscrupulous harvesting of these types of plants from public and private lands.
 Although the process does require some patience, it is not difficult if you understand some basic aspects of a seed’s biology.
+See more about wildflowers.

 Gather seeds when they’re ripe